-Pierce Starre is an artist based in Liverpool whose multidisciplinary practice draws from the multifaceted intersections of their cultural experience as a queer, working-class, neurodivergent individual raised by Deaf parents who communicate using British Sign Language.
-Their practice seeks to initiate opportunities to examine and subvert the prevailing heteronormative and neuronormative societal narratives by interweaving the concepts of intersectionality and neuroqueering.
-Through live performance, sculpture, textiles, objects, text, still and moving images, their work creates immersive experiences that foster connection, reflection, discussion, and transformative possibilities.
+Pierce Starre is an artist based in Liverpool whose multidisciplinary practice emerges from the complex and shifting intersections of their lived experience as a non binary, queer, working-class, neurodivergent individual raised by Deaf parents who communicate using British Sign Language.
+Their practice seeks to examine the heteronormative, neuronormative, ableist and capitalist narratives that shape how lives are understood and valued.
+Drawing from lived experience alongside a critical engagement with cultural, historical and contemporary discourses, their work spans live performance, sculpture, textiles, objects, text, and still and moving images to create immersive experiences that foster connection, reflection, discussion and transformative possibilities.

 In May 2023, Pierce presented a performance work titled Nest at Communitism in Athens, as part of Darkness Visible produced by iconic performance artist Ron Athey.
 Pierce also performed as part of the CO-CREATION LIVE FACTORY “Dissenting Bodies Marking Time” at Venice International Performance Art Week in January 2020.